24MP stabilized full-frame, 20 FPS, ISO 204,800, 4K Stereo

 The BC-QZ1 is rated 100~240V, 50/60 Hz, 0.38A in, and 8.4VDC @ 1.6A out.

-You can charge two batteries at once; one in the camera and one in the charger.
+You can charge two batteries at once; one in the camera via USB and the other in this charger.

 USB Power Adapter

 It also comes with an AC-UUD12 power adapter to plug in the wall and make USB power.